-2. Linguine with crab is quite a spicy recipe that usually includes garlic and red chilli and occasionally lemon.
+Quite a spicy recipe that usually includes garlic and red chilli and occasionally lemon.
 You could drink a citrussy (rather than a herbaceous) Sauvignon Blanc or a dry Kabinett Riesling with it but I’d go for a good quality Pinot Grigio, Soave or Albariño.
-(And leave out the lemon)

-3. Crab bisque.
 Rich and luxurious this recipe normally contains cream and cognac as well as having a dominant flavour of brown crab meat - a good opportunity to crack open a seriously good barrel-fermented Chardonnay with a couple of years’ bottle age.
-White southern French blends of Roussanne, Marsanne and Viognier work well too.
+White Rhône and Languedoc blends of Roussanne, Marsanne and Viognier work well too.

-4. Thai crab cakes.
 My choice would depend on whether I was having these as a snack on their own or as part of a Thai meal.
 If it was the former I’d go for a dry Riesling or a Loire Sauvignon Blanc.
-With the latter I’d look for a wine with slightly more sweetness such as a Tokay Pinot Gris or a spätlese Riesling.
+With the latter I’d look for a wine with slightly more sweetness such as a Pinot Gris or a spätlese Riesling.
 Witbier is the other great pick as you’ll see from this Match of the Week.

-6. Crab, saffron and leek quiche.
-Saffron is the key in this Rick Stein recipe which you can find on the BBC’s website.
-I love Viognier and Viognier blends with saffron-infused recipes so I’d go for that.
+Saffron is the key in this Rick Stein recipe.
+I love Viognier and Viognier blends with saffron-infused dishes so I’d go for that.

-7. Deep-fried soft shell crabs.
-Sometimes these are served with a strong punchy dressing but I think, if you want to appreciate the delicate flavour of the crab, it’s better to serve them relatively plain.
-As with other deep-fried foods they go fantastically well with Champagne and other sparkling wines.
+Sometimes these are served with a strong punchy dressing but I think, if you want to appreciate the delicate flavour of the crab, it’s better to serve them relatively simply.
+As with other deep-fried foods they go fantastically well with champagne and other sparkling wines.